imagekitio/docs-keep-a-changelog/features/advanced-security-settings.md

 ## Improved caching and WebP image delivery for some mobile apps

-ImageKit provides cache key normalization for image delivery and WebP image delivery for some mobile devices by leveraging AWS CloudFront functions once the security settings are configured and used.
+ImageKit provides cache key normalization for image delivery and WebP image delivery for some mobile devices once the security settings are configured and used.